andypbrowne/andypbrowne/content/blog/fresh-energy/index.md

 ## The reality

 We grow as UX professionals and learn a few additional skills; learning how to sell the business value of design turns out to be a really big part of the job.
-I would argue that it is the biggest part of the job.
+It’s the biggest part of the job.
 The work of design and UX is not art and it’s not magic.
 There is a process to do great work and you need to bring everyone along.
 This is commonly called [co-creation](https://www.interaction-design.org/literature/topics/co-creation).
 It emphasizes collaboration with others and guiding a group through a sustainable design process.

 <figure>
 <blockquote>Don’t make it for them, make it with them.</blockquote>